 sequentially ordered (`2nd stage of dimensions).

 What applies to +A and the sA, also applies to their synonyms: therefore to first-rate or second-rate identity (a2), first-rate or second-rate actuality, truth (a3), first-rate or second-rate unity (a4), first-rate or second-rate unconditionality/ safety (a5), first-rate or second-rate causes (a6) and first-rate or second-rate autonomy and freedom (a7).
-They will be more specified now.
+They will be specified further in the following.

-I mention at each first-rate aspect a `Meta'-term.
-So I want to make it clear that this first-rate meta-stage is highest and includes everything Relative and is stronger than any sA, which have only a relative importance at this view.
+At each first-rate aspect, I mention a `Meta'-term.
+So I want to make it clear that this first-rate meta-stage is the highest, includes everything Relative and is stronger than any sA, which have only relative importance from this perspective.

 and the Relative were discussed above in `hypotheses' and as